pittcsc/pittcswiki/src/guides/skills/getting-started-with-x/rust.md

   - Rust can be used in programs for Windows, macOS, Linux, android, iOS, FreeBSD, and more!
 - Using a system that doesn't have a standard library
   - In Rust, you can disable the standard library with `no-std`
-  - Often required when building operating system or programs for microcontrollers
+  - Often required when building operating system or programs for micro-controllers

 #### When Not To Use Rust
 - You don't want to spend the time to learn it
   - But you should! that's what this guide is for :)
 - You need speedy development
-  - For events like hackathons, game jams, code challenges
+  - For events like hack-a-thons, game jams, code challenges
 - You don't want to or can't distribute binaries/executables
   - Related: rust's standard library (`std`) depends on `libc` (C standard library)
-    - There is an effort to reimplement necessary parts in rust, see [here](https://github.com/rust-lang/compiler-builtins)
+    - There is an effort to re-implement necessary parts in rust, see [here](https://github.com/rust-lang/compiler-builtins)
     - This also makes things more difficult for OSs like OpenBSD that don't have OS-level backwards compatibility
 - You want a short compile time
   - Compilation in Rust, generally speaking, is slow, but it *is* incremental (don't have to recompile everything if you only change a single file)